seapagan/github-changelog-md/docs/index.md

 a changelog for Python projects.
 It will work with **any Github repository** and therefore **any coding language**.
 In this case a [global](installation.md#globally) installation is recommended.
-Most linux-based systems will already have Python installed, but if not it is easy to install.
+Most linux-based systems will already have Python installed, but if not, it is easy to install.
 Windows and the latest releases of MacOS will need Python to be installed, see the [Python documentation](https://www.python.org/downloads/){:target="_blank"}
 for details.